roman-milk/roman-milk.github.io/something-about-mary.md

+===

- ****** Something About Mary ****** bygeronimo_appleby© Mary took the opportunity presented to her.
+Mary took the opportunity presented to her.
 Jake had volunteered to take the half a mile walk to the supermarket for wine and beer, leaving the two women alone.
 The evening so far possessed a surreal edge for Mary.
 She had behaved normally, spoken normally, and played the part of unconcerned holidaymaker to perfection, but all the time her thoughts had been in constant turmoil.
 Now she had the chance to voice her concerns to the cause.

  "I thought you had something on your mind," Helena responded coolly.
 "I wonder what it could be."
 Her impassive expression broke into a smirk.